Travel guide

 Does the eSIM work in Saudi Arabia for pilgrimage?

 Yes.
 Coverage in Riyadh, Jeddah, Mecca, and Medina is solid, and the eSIM connects to local networks without in-person registration.
-However, during periods of high pilgrimage, the network can be slower due to saturation, which affects all operators.
+However, during high influx periods, the network is slower due to saturation, which affects all operators, not just the eSIM.

 Can I use the same eSIM in Dubai and Doha?

-With a regional Gulf eSIM, yes: you can go from the UAE to Qatar without changing your plan or card.
-You just need to keep data roaming activated so that it recognizes the new country's network when you cross the border.
+With a regional Gulf eSIM, yes: you travel from the Emirates to Qatar without changing your plan or card.
+You just need to keep data roaming activated so it recognizes the new country's network when you cross the border.

 Does the eSIM give me an Arab phone number?

-No. These plans are data-only: you can browse, use maps, social media, and messaging apps like WhatsApp or Telegram for calls.
+No. These are data-only plans: you can browse, use maps, social media, and messaging apps like WhatsApp or Telegram for texting.
 To receive SMS or calls on your usual number, keep your physical Spanish SIM active in parallel.

 Conclusion

-Traveling the Gulf with a single regional eSIM is the cleanest way to stay connected in Dubai, Doha, Muscat, or Riyadh without searching for local cards or risking expensive roaming.
-Choose your GBs according to your trip type and activate it before you fly.
-Plan your route with the PuraSim Gulf region eSIM and land already connected.
+Traveling the Gulf with a single regional eSIM is the cleanest way to stay connected in Dubai, Doha, Muscat, or Riyadh without searching for local SIM cards or risking expensive roaming.
+Choose your GBs according to your travel style, consider the country's specificities — from video call blocking in the Emirates to the disappearing signal in Oman's wadis — and activate it before you fly.
+With over 200 destinations in our catalog, PuraSim has you covered for this trip and the next.
+Prepare your itinerary with a PuraSim Gulf region eSIM and land already connected.

 Marc González Sáez